AC Milan- A dynasty back on the rise

 The Legendary Nokia 3310

 The old Nokia was iconic.
 It used to be a status symbol.
-The green screen, Snake Game and the fact that it could survive a fall from the top of a goddamn building will be talked about by generations to come.
+The green screen, Snake Game and the fact that it could survive a fall from the top of a building will be discussed for generations to come.
 Samsung?
 Nah. iPhone?
 Nah.
 The Nokia 3310 is the most loved phone ever.

 Nokia could have built a dynasty.
 But it was not to be.